lirsacc/lirsac.me/content/writing/2014-05-11-host-on-amazon-s3-and-deploy-with-github-and-travis/index.md

 In the end, the setup was pretty straightforward thanks to the respective documentations, albeit with a few mistakes on my part.
 But it still shouldn't take more than an hour to setup, and it's a one time thing with very little added complexity.
 As for the comparison with Github Pages, I am not aware of any performance issues there, so if you run Jekyll the main advantage is the ability to run custom plugins.
 If you don't run Jekyll however, any custom static site generator can work without playing with github branches, so the added control can be worth it if you have specific requirements.

 Even if it started as an experiment, I have kept it in place as it is free for the moment.
 To take it further, I started experimenting a bit more as I think it would be interesting to handle versions, uploading a new site to the bucket with the commit sha for example, in order to make interactive mock-ups available to a client.
 I hope this guide is clear enough for anyone wanting to reproduce the setup.

-[^1]: For now, I use [Grunt](http://gruntjs.com/) and [Bower](http://bower.io/) out of habit, even though Jekyll is ruby based (the Jekyll task is wrapped in a grunt task).
-With [Jekyll 2](http://jekyllrb.com/news/2014/05/06/jekyll-turns-2-0-0/) I might try to consolidate the build (Bower would still remain though).